Vittorio De Angelis

-Vittorio De Angelis (September 20, 1962 – June 11, 2015) was an Italian voice actor.
+Vittorio De Angelis (20 September 1962 – 11 June 2015) was an Italian voice actor.

 Biography

 Born in Rome, De Angelis was the son of voice actor Manlio De Angelis and the grandson of voice actor Gualtiero De Angelis.
 He began his voice acting career at 21 years of age and one of his first major roles was dubbing the voice of Prince Eric in the Italian dub of The Little Mermaid and I.M.
 Weasel in the Italian dub of I Am Weasel.
 He was also best known for voicing Joey Tribbiani (portrayed by Matt LeBlanc) in the Italian-Language dubbed version of Friends and the spin-off Joey as well as voicing Geordi La Forge (portrayed by LeVar Burton) in the Italian-Language dubbed version of Star Trek: The Next Generation.

-De Angelis was the official voice actor of Cary Elwes, Kevin James and Matt LeBlanc.
-Some of the actors he dubbed in certain films included Billy Crudup in Big Fish, Val Kilmer in Tombstone and Stephen Dorff in Blade.
-He also dubbed Steve Zahn, Casey Affleck, Jason Segel and Ethan Hawke in some of their films.
+De Angelis was the occasional voice actor of Cary Elwes, Kevin James and Matt LeBlanc.
+Some of the actors he dubbed in their most famous films included Billy Crudup in Big Fish, Val Kilmer in Tombstone and Stephen Dorff in Blade.
+He also dubbed Steve Zahn, Scott Speedman, Brendan Fraser and Ethan Hawke in some of their films.

 Death

-De Angelis died of a heart attack on June 11, 2015 at the age of 52.
-He was survived by his father Manlio De Angelis as well as his sister Eleonora De Angelis (who is also a voice actress).
+De Angelis died of a heart attack in Rome on June 11, 2015, at the age of 52.
+He was survived by his father Manlio as well as his younger sister Eleonora (who is also a voice actress).